From the beginning of April, wildfires rage across the UK’s uplands, burning hardest where there has been either poor management or rewilding.

 About 200 firefighters from Northern Ireland Fire & Rescue Service tackled three separate wildfires including one at Castlewellan, and 45 firefighters from Scottish Fire and Rescue Service tackled a fire at Fauldhouse.
 There are growing calls to ban disposable barbecues.
 On Instagram, @gamekeeper_max posted this picture of a family ignoring signs in the Peak District and enjoying a barbecue.

 Sensible estates conduct controlled burning earlier in the year.
 However, there’s a group of environmentalists trying to muddle controlled burning or ‘muirburn’ with accidental wildfires.
 The reason?
 Nothing to do with fires.
 They want to ban grouse shooting.
 Amanda Anderson from the Moorland Association and Andrew Gilruth from the Game & Wildlife Conservation Trust explain the background to burning.

-Some 135 wildfires burned out of control during the first six months of last year, which with a spate of similar incidents in 2018 caused more damage than in the whole of the previous decade, according to data analysed by the Moorland Association.
+Some 135 wildfires burned out of control during the first six months of 2019 which, with a spate of similar incidents in 2018, caused more damage than in the whole of the previous decade, according to data analysed by the Moorland Association.
 Smoke from fires in the Pennines exposed around 5m people to levels of pollution exceeding the recommended limits laid down by the World Health Organisation, the figures show.

 ▶ GWCT GWCT.org.uk

 ▶ You can buy Moorland Conservationists for £2.99 and £3.99